hphelion/documentation/upload-publish-partner-images135.md

 <p><b>Important:</b> If you don't add the required properties to your snapshot file then it may not function properly.</p>

 ## Uploading and managing images ## {#publishManageGlance}
-Using the `glance` command is the preferred method for interacting with the HP Cloud Image API.
+Using the `glance` command is the preferred method for interacting with the HP Helion Public Cloud Image API.
 In this section, we describe the basic `glance` commands to use for uploading and managing your images.
 If the Glance client is not available for your platform, see the alternate instructions in each section for using curl commands.

 Before using the Glance client (or curl), ensure you have configured your environment variables.
 The rest of this section describes how to: